MonsAltus/Fitness-Tracker/README.md

 ![license-badge](https://shields.io/github/license/MonsAltus/Fitness-Tracker)

 ## Description:
-This site allows your you create new workouts, and add individual resistance or cardio exercises to those workouts.
+This site allows you to create new workouts, and add individual resistance or cardio exercises to those workouts.
 You can view your workout history on the dashboard.

 ## Table of Contents:
 [User Story](#User-Story)<br>